-Commission Timeliness Measure (CTM)
+Commission Timeliness Measure

-The CTM is calculated as the average number of days taken by the Commission to review a CoR Part I application during a specified time period.
+The Commission Timeliness Measure (CTM) is calculated as the average number of days taken by the Commission to review a CoR Part I application during a specified time period.

-The number of calendar days to assess a new application of CoR (Part I) is dependent on multiple factors including:
+The number of calendar days to assess a new application of a Part I submission is dependent on multiple factors including:

-- The completeness of the submission.
+- The completeness of the submission

+- The complexity of issues identified

-- The volume and timing of submissions.
+- The volume and timing of submissions

-- The Commission's capacity to manage applications.
+- The Commission's capacity to manage applications

-The average number of calendar days to assess new applications in 2011 was 17.8 calendar days which is an improvement on the 2010 average of 23.0 days.
-The CTM decrease for 2011 indicates staffing capacity is adequate to continue processing applications in a timely manner.
+The average number of calendar days to assess new applications in 2011 was 17.8 days and in 2012 it was 17.6 days.
+The consistent number from 2011 to 2012 indicates staffing capacity during that period was adequate to process applications in a timely manner in the reported time.